drlukeparry/pyccx/README.rst

 A meshing class provides an interface with GMSH for performing the meshing routines and for associating boundary conditions with the elements/faces generated from geometrical CAD entities.

-The provided simulation class assembles, the mesh and corresponding mesh identifier sets (Element, Nodal and Surfaces) in conjunction with the applied boundary conditions for each specified load-case within an analysis.
-The analysis is then exported into the Calculix input deck, and then performs the execution to the Calculix solver.
+The simulation class assembles the mesh and corresponding mesh identifier sets (Element, Nodal and Surfaces) in conjunction with the applied boundary conditions for each specified load-case within an analysis.
+The analysis is then exported as a Calculix input deck, and then performs the execution to the Calculix solver.
 The simulation can be additionally monitored within the Python environment.

 The results obtained upon completion of the analysis can be processes, to extract individual nodal and elemental quantities